VerifiedJoseph/vigilant/README.md

 # Vigilant

-Vigilant is an application for watching RSS/ATOM/JSON feeds and sends push notifications when a  new feed item is seen.
+Vigilant is an application for watching RSS/ATOM/JSON feeds and sends push notifications on new feed item.

 ## Documentation